April6804/workoutcoach/README.md

 This java app runs with version 11 of the java JDK.

 ## Installation
-1. Create a Folder

-In your terminal type:
+1. Create a Folder: In your terminal type:
 `mkdir LouisvilleWorkout && cd LouisvilleWorkout`
-2. Clone the Repository

-In your terminal type:
+2. Clone the Repository: In your terminal type:
 `git clone https://github.com/April6804/workoutcoach.git`
-3. Open project with Intellij

-Maven files need to be imported.
+3. Open project with Intellij: Maven files need to be imported.
 Look for the popup that asks you to import the changes.
-4. Build project

-In Intellij, click on Build then Build Project.
+4. Build project: In Intellij, click on Build then Build Project.
 Or click on the Build icon.
-5. Run Application

-Go to `/src/main/java/Go.java` and run Go.java
+5. Run Application: Go to `/src/main/java/Go.java` and run Go.java